Forest patch size and breeding territory selection by coastal swainson's thrush (Catharus ustulatis ustulatis) in BC's Georgia Basin

 Showing items related by title, author, creator and subject.

-Alexander, Don (Planning Institute of British Columbia, 2011)Thirty-five years ago, an event occurred in Vancouver that would change the face of urban policy worldwide, and yet most planners know little about it.
-Until recently, I would count myself amongst them.
-The conference ...
+Alexander, Don (Canadian Institute of Planners, 2011)Thirty-five years ago, an event occurred in Vancouver that would change the face of urban policy worldwide.
+The conference was Habitat '76, usually known as Habitat I. Habitat I was actually two conferences.
+The first ...